Leader of Merkel's CDU, Kramp-Karrenbauer, named German defense minister | DW | 17.07.2019

-Annegret Kramp-Karrenbauer, the head of Angela Merkel's conservative CDU party, has been named Germany's new defense minister.
-She has struggled to connect with the public since taking over as CDU leader last year.
+Annegret Kramp-Karrenbauer, the head of Angela Merkel's conservative CDU party, has replaced Ursula von der Leyen as defense minister.
+The announcement came as a suprise to many in Berlin.

-Annegret Kramp-Karrenbauer was officially named Germany's new defense minister during a ceremony in Berlin on Wednesday, a day after Ursula von der Leyen's departure from the post to become the European Commission President.
+Annegret Kramp-Karrenbauer was officially named Germany's new defense minister during a ceremony in Berlin on Wednesday, a day after Ursula von der Leyen's departure from the post to become president of the European Commission.

-During the ceremony, Kramp-Karrenbauer, also the leader of German Chancellor Angela Merkel's center-right CDU party, received her official letter of appointment from Berlin Mayor Michael Müller, who was standing in for the vacationing German President Frank-Walter Steinmeier.
+Kramp-Karrenbauer, who leads German Chancellor Angela Merkel's center-right CDU party, received her official letter of appointment from Berlin Mayor Michael Müller, who was standing in for the vacationing President Frank-Walter Steinmeier.

-Müller also gave von der Leyen, who was elected the next EU Commission president on Tuesday, an official certificate of dismissal.
+Müller also gave von der Leyen an official certificate of dismissal.
 Merkel, whose health has been in the spotlight after a series of shaking fits, was also in attendance, though she sat for most of the ceremony.

-Kramp-Karrenbauer will swear the oath off office next Wednesday in the Bundestag, Germany's parliament, a parliamentary spokesman said.
+Kramp-Karrenbauer is scheduled to swear the oath of office next Wednesday in the Bundestag, Germany's parliament.

+Ursula von der Leyen (L) stepped down as defense minister to become the next president of the European Commission

 Unexpected appointment